-- Is the main software for this class where you'll work on class assignments.
-It's a prototyping tool for websites and mobile applications. - It's free for students in this class with their OSU email and Creative Cloud account. - Set accessibility preferences in Adobe Xd OS

-• Self-Service and Chat support: http://ocio.osu.edu/selfservice
+- Is the main software for this class where you'll work on class assignments. - It's a prototyping tool for websites and mobile applications. - It's free for students in this class with their OSU email. - Self-Service and Chat support: http://ocio.osu.edu/selfservice

-• Phone: 614-688-HELP (4357)
+Phone: 614-688-HELP (4357)